 The leaves, with their magnificent color, shape, and size, give the plant the unique place in our hearts and homes that it deserves.

 Besides water, CO2, and light, the soil that it is living in plays a crucial role in how well your Monstera deliciosa thrives.

 What Is the Best Soil for Monstera deliciosa?

 The best soil for Monstera deliciosa is an airy aroid mix containing ½ portion of your regular potting mix, ¼ compost, and ¼ perlite.
 You have to choose a soil mix that can closely mimic the plant’s natural growing conditions.
 Look for a well-draining, nutrient-rich mix with peat and compost.
-If you’re preparing the soil yourself, ½ portion of your regular potting mix, ¼ compost, and ¼ perlite will do the job for you excellently.
 The mix may vary according to your climate.